 Once we are satisfied with our efforts, we submit the report to key vendor personnel for commenting and fact-checking of the test results, observations and specifications.
 We then address and resolve any comments and consider any product-placement considerations from the vendor.

 Step 8 – Publish the Report

 If the vendor purchases distribution rights, we publish the full report on our Web site.
 Other times, we make full reports available as a complimentary value-add to our customers and readers.
-More intensive or critical reports are available for purchase from our Report Store.
+More intensive or critical reports are available for purchase.

 The Value of a Test Report – How it Makes Life Easier for Marketing Executives, Administrators and End-Users

 Bypass the iron fist of corporate IT and get your report up on our public Web site on the day of product launch.
 Better yet, our readers don’t have to negotiate a paid firewall or pay an expensive subscription–no user names or passwords required–the report will be freely and easily available to the public.
 We are available 24/7 to assist in your efforts.

 Marketing executives and end-users can use our reports in a variety of ways: